BWolf-16/AddFox/README.md

 https://addons.mozilla.org/en-US/firefox/addon/addfox/

+address book for your online life!
+Save and manage contacts with emails, addresses, and phone numbers

 To test, go to `about:debugging#/runtime/this-firefox`, select "Load Temporary Add-on," and upload this as a ZIP file.

 This is a semi-beta add-on.
 Feel free to do whatever you want with it, but I am not responsible for any actions taken using it (yes, it's open source LOL).